 For starters, sugar alcohols are technically not zero-calorie, but they are closer to it than most sweeteners, coming in at about 2 calories per gram.
 Unlike monk fruit and stevia, they do, with one exception, affect blood sugar levels, although less than sugar would.

-Sugar alcohols such as erythritol, xylitol, mannitol, maltitol, lactitol, isomalt and sorbitol occur naturally in and are derived from plant matter.
-Xylitol, for instance, can be manufactured from birch tree bark or from corn cobs
+Sugar alcohols such as erythritol, xylitol, mannitol, maltitol, lactitol, isomalt, and sorbitol occur naturally and are derived from plant matter.
+Xylitol, for instance, can be manufactured from birch tree bark or from corn cobs.

-Like other non-nutritive sweeteners, sugar alcohols are highly processed and are by no means whole foods.
+Like other non-nutritive sweeteners, sugar alcohols are highly processed and are by no means considered one of the whole food plant-based sweeteners.
 They are listed separately as “sugar alcohols” under the “total carbohydrate” section of nutrition labels.
 Some foods and beverages combine sugar alcohols with plain old sugar, so be on the lookout for that if you want to avoid refined sugars altogether.

 And a quick shout out to xylitol, which may offer some cavity protection by preventing the adherence of bacteria to teeth.